I5UCC/VRC-ASL_Gestures/README.md

 You can find the standard controls for them [here](https://github.com/I5UCC/VRC-ASL_Gestures#controls)

+***Currently working on:***
+- Switching back to anystate transitions for both GeneralVR versions (As vrchat doesnt update it correctly sometimes over the network)
+- Fixing a multitude of bugs of the General VR Thumbparams version

 # ![Download here](https://github.com/I5UCC/VRC-ASL_Gestures/releases/download/v2.0.3/VRC-ASL_Gestures_v2.0.3.unitypackage)

 ## If there are any questions or suggestions about these Gesture Controller, feel free to create a [DISCUSSION](https://github.com/I5UCC/VRC-ASL_Gestures/discussions) in this repository or text me directly on Discord. **I5UCC#6781**.